Academic grievance policy & procedure

 The School of Nursing and Health Studies hold the faculty and student relationship to be paramount.
 Therefore, the School has set forth a policy and procedure to aid students and faculty in resolving academic concerns with the goal of working toward a resolution and maintaining a productive and positive learning environment.

-Students in the Master of Nursing program follow the academic grievance policy and procedures of the UW Graduate School.
+Students in the Master of Nursing program follow the academic grievance procedure of the UW Graduate School Memo No. 33

 Students in either the Bachelor of Science in Nursing or Bachelor of Arts in Health Studies major follow the following policy and procedure as set forth by the School.